-I am an Associate Professor (with Habilitation) at the Computer Science Department, Universidade do Minho, and a senior researcher at the High Assurance Software laboratory, HASLab INESC TEC.
+Professor at the Computer Science Department, Universidade do Minho, and a senior researcher at the High Assurance Software laboratory, HASLab INESC TEC.
 I represent INESC TEC in the Management Team of QuantaLab, a collaborative research laboratory on Quantum Materials and Quantum Technologies.
-I am a member of IFIP WG1.3 (Foundations of System Specification), and, since 2013, Portugal representative at IFIP Tecnhical Committee TC1.
+I am a member of IFIP WG1.3 (Foundations of System Specification).
+In January 2019 I was elected chair of IFIP Tecnhical Committee TC1, on Foundations of Computer science.
+Previously, since 2013, I have served as Portugal representative at this Committee.

 My main research focuses on program semantics, logics and calculi applied to rigorous software analysis, design, and construction.
 I am particularly interested in the architectural dimension (interaction, composition, and reconfiguration) of different sorts of software components, namely non deterministic, probabilisitic, continuous, or hybrid).
 More recently I became interested in exploring connections between Physics and Computation at two levels: the discrete-continuous frontier and the classic-quantum interaction.
 In this context, I am currently serving as Director of the MSc Degree on Physics Engineering and initiated a research line on Quantum Computation at QuantaLab.
 Most of my work is framed on Coalgebra and Modal Logic.